zibhub/GNDMS/0.6.x/installation-guide/index.md

 </code></pre>
-: If you get an error message like "No route to host" or the like ensure that the grid-ftp servers of both hosts are listening on the right network device and that now firewall is blocking the connection.
+: If you get an error message like "No route to host" or the like ensure that the grid-ftp servers of both hosts are listening on the right network device and that no firewall is blocking the connection.
 If this hangs infinitely something with the data-channel setup is wrong.
 Consult the grid-ftp documentation about the --data-channel argument.